 # Bivariate Data from USArrests

-xy <- USArrests[,c('Murder','UrbanPop')]
+xy <- USArrests[, c('Murder', 'UrbanPop')]

 ## Murder UrbanPop

 ## Alabama 13.2 58We have multiple observations of \((\hat{X}_{i}, \hat{Y}_{i})\), each of which corresponds to a unique value \((x,y)\).
 A frequency table shows how often each combination of values appear.
-The joint distribution counts up the number of pairs with the same values and divides by the number of obersvations, \(n\); \[\begin{eqnarray} \hat{p}_{xy} = \sum_{i=1}^{n}\mathbf{1}\left( \hat{X}_{i}=x, \hat{Y}_{i}=y \right)/n, \end{eqnarray}\] The marginal distributions are just the univariate information, which can be computed independently (see here ) and also from the joint distribution \[\begin{eqnarray} \hat{p}_{x} = \sum_{y} \hat{p}_{xy} \end{eqnarray}\]
+The joint distribution counts up the number of pairs with the same values and divides by the number of observations, \(n\); \[\begin{eqnarray} \hat{p}_{xy} = \sum_{i=1}^{n}\mathbf{1}\left( \hat{X}_{i}=x, \hat{Y}_{i}=y \right)/n, \end{eqnarray}\] The marginal distributions are just the univariate information, which can be computed independently (see here ) and also from the joint distribution \[\begin{eqnarray} \hat{p}_{x} = \sum_{y} \hat{p}_{xy} \end{eqnarray}\]

 For example, suppose we observe a sample of \(n=13\) students with two discrete variables: